AnujChaudhary00/Algo-buy/README.md

 - `helper/` - This folder contains files for error handling and checiking api authorization.
 - `routes/` - This folder contains the route definitions for our API.
 - `models/` - This folder contains the schema definitions for our Mongoose models.
+- `swagger/` - This folder contains YAML file for documenting API's.
+- `database/` - This folder contains file to connect to cloud mongo database.

 ## Error Handling